Do You Think You Have a Hearing Loss?

 - Are you cutting out activities that you used to love but have become painful because you cannot join in fully anymore?

-- At work are you afraid to reveal your hearing loss in case it jeopardizes your job and your supervisor and coworkers may see you as less competent?
+- Are you afraid to reveal your hearing loss at work in case it jeopardizes your job?

 - Are you bluffing when out with friends in noisy restaurants?